dotnetdev16radixweb/FastAppConfig/README.md

 1. Clone from repository :
 >git clone https://github.com/Appdynamics/FastAppConfig.git

-2. Change into the direcotry
+2. Change into the directory
 > cd FastAppConfig

 3. Download the dependencies